Cataract Surgery in Denver, CO

 Dr. Pennington has developed advanced instrumentation and methods that have greatly increased the safety and decreased the pain of cataract surgery.
 With these types of advanced instrumentation and methods, the vast majority of our patients are able to have their cataracts removed in a brief and painless operation, requiring no stitches.
 Healing is extremely rapid, and patients are able to return to normal activity immediately.
 Most patients have improved vision within 10 minutes after surgery.

-Do I still need glasses after cataract surgery?
+Do you still need glasses after cataract surgery?

 It all depends…